Useful and quick tips on plastic waste management. Say no to plastic waste.

 Take a reusable coffee cup

 In the UK every year 2.5 billion coffee cups are thrown away and less than 1 in 400 is recycled.
-Bring a reusable cup with you some cafes also give a slight discount if you’re using your own cup.
+Bring a reusable cup with you as some cafes also give a slight discount if you’re using your own cup.

-Quit wasteful food packaging
+Quit wasteless food packaging

 Whether it’s making different choices in the store or choosing another place to shop, we should all try to cut down the plastic we purchase.
-And as an added bonus, loose fruit and veg are always cheaper than alternatives prepared beforehand!

 Using refill stations for detergents